Schema markup can improve search results. It helps search engines understand web pages better. It ...

 Let’s dissect the Google Alerts dashboard, looking at each input field and how it can be harnessed in crafting an effective search engine online reputation:

-The “bones” of your Google Alerts ORM search endeavors.
-This input field is where you supply the specific search term you wish to be alerted of whenever new hits matching the term are indexed by Google’s crawler.
+Think of this as the bones of your Google Alerts ORM search endeavors.
+This input field is where you supply the specific search term you want to receive alerts for.
 This input field behaves in much the same way as Google Search, meaning you can use all Boolean search operators here that you would there, including the “AND,” “OR,” and “*”.
-Generally speaking, having several alerts, each with a specific search string yields better results than clumping together “AND” or “OR” expressions in a single search term.
+Generally speaking, having several alerts, each with a specific search string, yields better results than clumping together “AND” or “OR” expressions in a single search term.

-A goldmine for the enterprising online reputation manager.
+This one is a goldmine for the enterprising online reputation manager.
 Using the sources field, you can pick and choose the types of online content Google should match your search term against.
-Choices include “Blogs,” “News,” and “Video,” incidentally the three fields that you’d do best paying attention to as an online reputation manager, as your reputation is formed primarily on these three sources of “user-generated” content sources.
-An example alert utilizing the power of this feature would be “[Product Name] Scam” with the source type “Blogs” to bring up blog posts of people calling your product or service a “scam.”
+Choices include “Blogs,” “News,” and “Video,” which are the three fields representing user-generated content that greatly affect online reputations.
+Example: You could use “[Product Name] Scam” with the source type “Blogs” to bring up blog posts of people calling your product or service a “scam.”

-Pretty straightforward - it determines the language of the search results returned in your alert.
+The name says it all: This one determines the language of the search results returned in your alert.
 If you’re an international brand, operating in numerous lingual locales, this can be an excellent way to gauge the temperature of your online reputation with different language demographics.
 Don’t forget to change the search string to the name of your product in the respective language when using this feature.

 Together with Language, this provides another powerful means for demographic segmentation when gauging online brand perception.
 Setting up several alerts for a specific language in non-native speaking regions provides a powerful means of gauging online reputations in specific demographic regions.
-Many online reputation managers have had considerable success in marketing brand images for expats, for example, using creative combinations like “English” language in “France” to gauge the reputation of their online language schools targeting English speaking expatriates in France for French language classes or using “Spanish” in the US to target the Latin community in the US.
+Many online reputation managers have had considerable success in marketing brand images for ex-pats, for example, using creative combinations like “English” language in “France” to gauge the reputation of their online language schools targeting English-speaking expatriates in France.

-Should generally always be set to "All Results” when using Google Alerts for ORM of specific brand names or products.
+For this field, it's best to set it to "All Results” when using Google Alerts for ORM of specific brand names or products.
 Although the Google selection algorithm for “Best results” does a good job at picking and choosing, do you really want to risk having a negative review of your product or service slip through the cracks because you left the algorithm to do the choosing?
 If anything, having large amounts of results to sift through when doing ORM should be treated as a blessing, as it makes it easier to put your finger on the pulse of your online reputation.

-Given the slower, more tedious side of Google Alerts, many users may want to look for greener pastures.
+Given the slower, more tedious side of Google Alerts, you may want to explore other options.
 Below is a brief run-through of SaaS solutions that could serve as viable alternatives to Google Alerts:

-Keyed more towards social media analytics than SERPs, Talkwalker is, nonetheless, a feature-rich alternative to Google Alerts for ORM.
-The platform enables much finer market segmentation, by age, gender, and other markers.
+Keyed more toward social media analytics than SERPs, Talkwalker is, nonetheless, a feature-rich alternative to Google Alerts for ORM.
+The platform enables much finer market segmentation by age, gender, and other markers.
 It also claims to curate content at a much faster pace, using 1500 dedicated servers.

-Another robust enterprise level solution that does Google Alerts but better.
+Mention is another robust enterprise-level solution that does Google Alerts but better.
 In addition to Web Monitoring, Mention is also capable of brand tracking and social media monitoring.
 It’s the natural successor to ORMs who’ve feel they’ve outgrown Google Alerts and are looking for something bigger and better.